-The kit is shipped in two parts: the first part at ambient room temperature and the second part on frozen ice packs at 4°C.
+The kit is shipped in two parts, one part at ambient room temperature, and the second part on frozen ice packs at 4°C.

-Upon receipt: (1) Store the following components at 4°C: Protease Inhibitor Cocktail, Non-immune IgG, Anti-Dimethyl-H3-K9, Proteinase K and 8-Well Assay Strips.
-(2) Store all other components at room temperature.
+Upon receipt: (1) Store the following components at 4°C: Protease Inhibitor Cocktail, Nonimmune IgG, Anti-Acetyl-Histone H3, Proteinase K and 8-Well Assay Strips.
+Store all other components at room temperature.